datasci611/bios611-projects-fall-2019-Poutine1025/project_2/README.md

 - What is the relationship among Food Pounds, Clothing Items and Number of people in the family for which food was provided?
 - How does time influence the amount of food and clothing items?
-- What is the amount of food need to be provided in 2019?
+- What is the amount of food need to be provided in a given future year?

 ## Audience